mittinatten/freesasa/doc/doxy_main.md

 classifier-configuration can also be read from a file using freesasa_classifier_from_file() (see @ref Config-file).

-The default classifier is available as a global const variable
+The default classifier is available throught the function freesasa_classifier_default().
-::freesasa_default_classifier.
 This uses the classes and radii, defined in the paper by Ooi et al.  ([PNAS 1987, 84:
 3086](http://www.ncbi.nlm.nih.gov/pmc/articles/PMC304812/)) for the
-standard amino acids and also for some capping groups (ACE/NH2) if HETATM fields are included when the PDB input is read.
-For other residues such as Nucleic Acids or nonstandard amino acids, or unrecognized HETATM entries the VdW radius of the element is used.
+standard amino acids, for some capping groups (ACE/NH2) and nucleic acids.
+For nonstandard amino acids, or unrecognized HETATM entries the VdW radius of the element is used.
 Warnings are emitted in the latter case.
-If the element can't be determined or is unknown, a negative radius is returned (this will make freesasa_structure_radius() return a NULL pointer).
+If the element can't be determined or is unknown, a negative radius is returned.
+See freesasa_structure_from_pbd() for options for how to deal with unknown atoms.

 @page Config-file Classifier configuration files